biscuit-extensions/extension/README.md

-## Extension Template: Hello, Biscuit!
+## Hello Biscuit Extension Template: {{ cookiecutter.extension_name | title }}

-This template is used to initialize a new empty Biscuit extension.
-It includes the basic structure, tests for a simple extension that greets the user with "Hello, Biscuit!".
+This template is used to initialize a new Biscuit extension.
+It includes the basic structure (package, tests) for a simple extension that greets the user.

 Check the [API reference](https://tomlin7.github.io/biscuit/api/app) for adding more functionality to your extension.

-### Usage

-To use this template, run the following command:
+## Extension Development

+To create a new Biscuit extension, you can use the Biscuit CLI.
+Make sure you have the Biscuit CLI installed.
+If you don't have it installed, you can install it using:

 ```cs
 biscuit ext new <extension name>
 ```

+> [!NOTE] Make sure you have `cookiecutter` installed (`pip install cookiecutter`).

 ### Testing